 Volunteer jobs include grooming and helping other students prepare their horses for lessons, assisting with feeding chores, scrubbing and cleaning feed and water buckets, cleaning horse boots and brushes, bathing horses as directed,hand grazing, cooling out, hand walking horses, and sweeping up and keeping grooming bays, the wash rack and tack areas clean.
 In exchange for volunteering, participants enjoy spending additional hours at the barn, without charge, while learning and growing their horsemanship skills.

 Historically, volunteer positions are highly sought after and require responsible participants.

 Working Student Positions

-From time to time TRS may require the help of a Working Student.
+From time to time Admiralty Farm may require the help of a Working Student.
 Working Students work closely with Deborah Ritchie in the care and training of the lesson horses.
-The Working Student position is for individuals age 16 years and up who have been riding with Deborah for a minimum of 90 days.
+The Working Student position is for individuals age 16 years and up who have been riding with Deborah for a minimum of 3 months.
 They will be called upon to longe, clip, exercise under saddle, and complete relevant tasks they are directed to do under Deborah's supervision.
 Deborah will provide the student with up to 3 riding lessons per week, in exchange for 12 hours of work per week.